syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/sample-creator.md

 # Sample Creator for Syncfusion® DOCX Editor SDK

-The Syncfusion® DOCX Editor SDK Sample Creator is a tool that lets you create Syncfusion® ASP.NET Core or ASP.NET MVC projects with sample code for Syncfusion® DOCX Editor SDK component features and control configuration.
+The Syncfusion® DOCX Editor SDK Sample Creator is a tool that lets you create Syncfusion® ASP.NET Core or ASP.NET MVC projects with sample code for Syncfusion® DOCX Editor SDK component features and control configurations.

-I> The Syncfusion® DOCX Editor SDK Sample Creator utility is available from v31.2.2
+I> The Syncfusion® DOCX Editor SDK Sample Creator utility is available from v31.2.2.

-## Create Syncfusion® ASP.NET Core or ASP.NET MVC Web Application from Sample Creator
+## Create a Syncfusion® ASP.NET Core or ASP.NET MVC Web Application from the Sample Creator

-The following steps help you to create the Syncfusion® ASP.NET Core or ASP.NET MVC Web Application via the Sample Creator utility.
+The following steps help you create the Syncfusion® ASP.NET Core or ASP.NET MVC Web Application via the Sample Creator utility.

 1. Launch the Syncfusion® DOCX Editor SDK Control Panel and click the Sample Creator button to launch the DOCX Editor SDK Sample Creator utility.